-EVENTRN indicates the round in which the outpatient event was reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 22.
+EVENTRN indicates the round in which the office-based event was reported.
+Please note that Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 22.
 Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 23.